Have questions? Check out the "common answers" below this form.

 4. Do I only train 3 days/ week?

 When you start, yes.
 This is training, not exercising.
 The goal isn't to burn calories everyday- it's to make progress from one training day to another.
 That means you'll need a day of recovery in between.
 What you do on your "off day" will depend on your individual needs and goals.
 As you become a more advanced lifter, we will likely add additional training days.
+Most people have a "conditioning day" added first.

 5. How long are the training sessions?